-2.2.4 Moanalua BMP Activities
+6.2.4 Moanalua BMP Activities

-During the Monitoring Year, DOT-HWYS will track operational BMPs conducted within the Moanalua Stream Watershed monitoring site's drainage areas to evaluate the effectiveness at reducing pollutant concentrations and flow.
+HDOT will track operational BMPs conducted within the Moanalua Stream Watershed monitoring site's drainage areas to evaluate the effectiveness at reducing pollutant concentrations and flow.
 BMPs evaluated will include the following:

-Landscaping maintenance and litter removal, including the frequency and quantity of material removed/disposed.

-- Street sweeping, including the frequency, coverage, and quantity of material removed/disposed. - Manhole and inlet cleaning, including the frequency and quantity of material removed/disposed.
+- Landscaping maintenance and litter removal, including the frequency and quantity of material removed/disposed. - Street sweeping, including the frequency, coverage, and quantity of material removed/disposed. - Manhole and inlet cleaning, including the frequency and quantity of material removed/disposed.

-2.3 Keehi Watershed Monitoring
+6.3 Keehi Watershed Monitoring

 Keehi Watershed is located in an area of mixed development between Moanalua Stream Watershed and Manuwai Stream Watershed.
-Within the watershed are industrial, commercial, and residential developments; Salt Lake District Park, Honolulu Country Club, Navy housing, and part of the Salt Lake neighborhood are contained in the upper region of the watershed boundary.
-The lower region contains the east end of Daniel K. Inouye Airport as well as industrial use buildings.
-There are two DOT-HWYS routes within the watershed, the H-1 Freeway and Nimitz Highway (Route 92).
+Within the watershed are industrial, commercial, and residential developments; Salt Lake District Park, Honolulu Country Club, Navy housing, and part of the Salt Lake neighborhood are contained in the northern region of the watershed boundary.
+The southern region contains the east end of Daniel K. Inouye Airport as well as industrial use buildings.
+There are two HDOT routes within the watershed, the H-1 Freeway and Nimitz Highway (Route 92).

 Nimitz Highway is located directly beneath the H-1 Freeway.
 Deck drains along the H-1 Freeway superstructure convey runoff down to Nimitz Highway.
-Several drainage networks direct storm water runoff south which connects to the City and County of Honolulu MS4 which ultimately discharges into Keehi Lagoon via an indirect connection.
-Site investigations will be conducted in this area to identify and select sampling locations.
+Several drainage networks direct storm water runoff south which connects to the City and County of Honolulu (CCH) MS4 which ultimately discharges into Keehi Lagoon via an indirect connection.